Propane guide

 Treatment and purification of propane gas

-Before the gases obtained from the various processes reach the consumers, they are purified by removing impurities such as sulphur.
-The propane is then ready to be bottled as liquid gas.
-To do this, the propane gas is pressurised and filled into containers where it liquefies.
+Before the gases obtained from the various processes arrive at the consumers site, they are purified by removing impurities such as sulphur, water etc. The propane is then ready to be bottled as liquid gas.
+In order to do this, the propane gas is pressurised and filled into containers where it liquefies.

 Chemically produced propane